tearoom1/kirby-content-watch/README.md

 ## Known Limitations

-The restoration feature has to be considered BETA and has some limitations
+The restoration feature  has some limitations
 - binary files are not supported
 - when restoring a page, its files are not restored

+> Beware the restoration feature is BETA and may have bugs.
+Use at your own risk!

 ## Installation